donkirkby/chess-kit/docs/new_rules.md

 ![Diagram](images/new_rules/diagram1.png)

+### Winning
+Win by check mate, as usual, but remember that the next player on the attacking team has to be able to make the capture.

 The rest of the rule changes flow from whether a piece may be captured immediately.
 A king may move into check or castle out of check, if the next player can't make the capture.
 En passant capture only works if the pawn is